andrewheberle/serverless-ssh-ca/client/README.md

   ca_url: https://ca.example.com/
 ```

-The default location for this config file is `$HOME/.ssh-serverless-ca/config`
+The default location for this config file is `$HOME/.ssh-serverless-ca/config.yml`
 however this may also be provided using the `--config` command line flag.

+If one of the requested scopes is `offline_access` and this is supported by the
+OIDC IdP then the client can use the provided refresh token for subsequent
+certificate renewals.

-## Running
+## Running via the CLI

 The client can be run in the following ways: